 Tucked away down a quiet, unassuming street lies this gym that really packs a punch.
 Classes at are longer than most, ranging from 40-60 minutes of high-intensity training– combining intense cardiovascular treadmill interval work with functional strength and conditioning exercises.
 The Pillar Killer class focuses on core power and, like most of the classes, splits its time 50:50 between the rig and running machine (which features sled and parachute settings).
 The instructors are on-hand to guide you through the class and motivate in a way that isn’t overwhelming or aggressive.
 After class, step into their utilitarian, stripped-back style changing rooms with amazing-smelling L:a Bruket soaps on hand for a well-deserved shower before picking up a freshly prepared smoothie (with the option to personalise and add protein), and leaving with a spring in your step.
 From £14.50 per class when bought as a package, or £21 drop-in.
 4 Kean Street, London WC2B 4AS

 With an ever-growing number of studios across London, you’ll likely find an on your doorstep or near your place of work.
 The sessions are hard and fast, and combine HIIT with circuits and functional training.
 The result is a 45-minute class that will burn fat, build lean muscle and leave you drenched in sweat.
 There are 31 different classes to choose from, and with different circuits which you are guided through by on-hand instructors technique demonstrations shown on screens, you certainly won’t be bored.
-The F45 Fulham branch, consisting of a light and airy studio, is just a five-minute walk from Fulham Broadway tube station and a hop, skip and jump from supermarkets, restaurants and cafes for you to refuel after your body has been put through its paces. £25 per class, £205 per month for 3 months for unlimited classes, £195 per month for 6 months for unlimited classes at F45 Fulham.
+The F45 Fulham branch, consisting of a light and airy studio, is just a five-minute walk from Fulham Broadway tube station and a hop, skip and jump from supermarkets, restaurants and cafes for you to refuel after your body has been put through its paces.
+Fancy a new challenge?
+Give their brand new winter sports-inspired hybrid class a go: Mont Blanc, which has been designed to mimic the movements of professional skiers to get you ready for the slopes. £25 per class, £205 per month for 3 months for unlimited classes, £195 per month for 6 months for unlimited classes at F45 Fulham.
 2-8 Dawes Road, London SW6 7EW

-Transition Zone has just launched one of the most exciting fitness classes of the year.
 Are you a fan of the Reformer bed, famous for taking your Pilates workout to the next level?
-Then you’ll love the brand new which recently arrived from the US!
+Then you’ll love the at Fulham’s Transition Zone, which recently arrived from the US!
 With devotees such as Michelle Obama and various Victoria’s Secret Angels, the boutique Fulham gym is ahead of the curve and currently the only place where you can find it in London.
 Try an intense 45-minute pure Reformer chair class for a total 360 workout that will stretch and strengthen your every muscle – and each class is no more than 5 people to ensure it’s as personalised and engaging as possible.
 Available as part of a membership or one-off class drop-in: .
 17 Heathman’s Road, London SW6 4TJ.

 Adding to the list of highly popular pay-as-you-go gyms in London is , which is made up entirely of class-based exercises.
 The hyper-modern and swish facilities include state-of-the-art changing rooms with luxurious showers, products and even a hair station with straighteners and plenty of hairbands to get you class-ready.
 There’s a great range of classes to choose from, including Lift and Row, Power Yoga, TRX and the classic Spin as well as Pace and Lift for which they are most famous.
 The former is a mix of functional training, weights and rowing machines used at intervals, while the latter is renowned for increasing your strength and athleticism using bars, bodyweight and kettlebells.
 Be prepared to be well and truly put through your paces, before rewarding yourself with some delicious food at their on-site cafe.
 They now have two studios, one in Kensington and recently opened one in Knightsbridge. £22 for a single class, less when bought as a package – .
 45 Phillimore Walk, Kensington, London W8 7RZ and 23 Pavilion Rd, Knightsbridge, London SW1X 0HD